thomaswp/thomaswp.github.io/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: North Carolina Sate Univserity
+  - name: North Carolina Sate University
     url: https://www.ncsu.edu/

 # Short bio (displayed in user profile at end of posts)